drinkthestars/its-time/README.md

 The timer can be paused & reset.
 While paused, the timer's time units can be updated.
 Once the timer is up, the time display blinks a few times while sending out a short vibration.

-In the center of the timer, a 3D projected cube appears and rotates as the timer progresses.
+In the center of the timer, a 3D projected rotates as the timer progresses.

 ## :bulb: Motivation and Context